 |Certificate of Annulments (Including the documents containing specific sum)||1,89 per thousand|

-The ones has commercial gain and self-employment pay quarterly provisional tax which will offset from fiscal year taxation.
+The ones that has commercial gain and self-employment pay quarterly provisional tax which will offset from fiscal year taxation.
 Self-employed taxpayers pay 15% provisional tax.
-Corporates pay 20% provisional tax.
+Corporates pay 22% provisional tax.

 Taxpayers liable to Provisional Tax;